Machyne/Hailstorm/README.txt

 	+ Two players alternate picking cards.
 	+ If a player has any three cards whose values sum to 15, they win.

-Features we implemted:
+Features we implemented:
-	+ Alpha-Beta pruning algorythm for the AI
+	+ Alpha-Beta pruning algorithm for the AI
 	+ A timer and two possible computer players using threading
 	+ A Java Swing GUI
-	+ Localization for the option to play in multiple languages (See html presentation)
+	+ Localization for the option to play in multiple languages (See HTML presentation)

 Developed by:
 Matt Cotter			(a high school senior at the time)